letschangeourworld/pythsm_study/Javascript/Node-Red/PLC_Buzzer.md

 1. Install Necessary Nodes:
 ```
+# for Mitsubishi MELSEC PLC communication
 node-red-contrib-melsec

-for Mitsubishi MELSEC PLC communication.
+# for creating a UI to display data
 node-red-dashboard

-for creating a UI to display data.
+# for controlling the buzzer (if available)
 node-red-contrib-buzzer

-for controlling the buzzer (if available).
+# for 7-segment display (if available)
 node-red-contrib-7segment
-for 7-segment display (if available).

 ```
 2. Node-RED Flow:
 The flow will have nodes to: